Tek-Pheed/R-Type/docs/src/userguide.md

 - For Auto Fire, it's disabled by default :

 - Click Auto Fire to toggle between "YES" and "NO".

+- For Resolution, it's in 720p per default :

+- Click on the Resolution button to switch from 720p to 1080p, 2k and 4k.
+The resolution change only works after restart.

 - Movement keys control ship movement, and auto fire allows automatic shooting.
 If auto fire is off, pressing the **Spacebar** is required to shoot.